Kubernetes Local Scanner

 • The cluster ID field that displays will be used when deploying Guardrails to a specific cluster.

-• Note: You will have to scroll to the right to see all of the columns
+You will have to scroll to the right to see all of the columns.

 Cluster ID

 InsightCloudSec uses the Cluster ID to identify clusters.
-Using the Cluster ID allows us to correlate between clusters discovered via the InsightCloudSec platform (either through the UI or API) vs. clusters onboarded through the Alcide scanning capability.
+Using the Cluster ID allows Rapid7 to associate clusters discovered via the InsightCloudSec platform (either through the UI or API) with clusters onboarded through the local scanning capability.

 Discovery of Clusters Using the API